 This means joining the democratically-run community benefit society that publishes Exeter Observer and writing at least one publishable story each month, with editorial support, for six months after the course.

 Participants must also possess a smartphone and laptop which they can bring to the course sessions.
 Attendance at team socials is optional :-)

-If you’d like to be considered for a place please drop us a line to express your interest and we’ll take it from there.
+If you’d like to be considered for a place on our next course please drop us a line to express your interest and we’ll take it from there.